swarmfarm/GeoJSON-Validation/README.md

 ### Define(type, function)
 Define a Custom Validation for the give `type`.
 Type can "Feature", "FeatureCollection", "Point", "MultiPoint", "LineString", "MultiLineString", "Polygon", "MultiPolygon", "GeometryCollection", "Bbox", "Position", "GeoJSON", "GeometryObject".

-The `function` is passed the `object` being validated and should return a `string` or an `array` of  strings repesenting errors.
+The `function` is passed the `object` being validated and should return a `string` or an `array` of  strings representing errors.
 If there are no errors then the function should not return anything or an empty array.
 See the [example](#define-example) for more.

 ## Example
 ```javascript